ppc affiliate programs

 Great for: websites (or other platforms) that are just looking for an easy way to earn revenue from their traffic.

 Infolinks was founded in 2007 by Yariv Davidovich and Oren Dobronsky.
-Oren is commonly known since 2019 as an investor on the Israeli version of the TV series Shark Tank.
+Oren has been commonly known since 2019 as an investor in the Israeli version of the TV series Shark Tank.

 The company was acquired in 2018 by New York-based Thrive Plus LLC (Thrive+) for an undisclosed amount.